Chapter 5: Designing Low-Tech Restoration Projects

 - is rapid, low-cost, flexible, transparent, field-based, and generates clear and testable design hypotheses;

-- hypothesizes the hydraulic zone of influence (laterally constrained by the valley bottom) of the treatment, which helps set expectations for the extent of impact of the treatment relative to overall project goals and reach objectives for recovery potential;
+- hypothesizes the hydraulic zone of influence (laterally constrained by the valley bottom), helping set expectations for treatment impact relative to project goals and reach objectives for recovery potential;

-- identifies low-flow, typical-flood, and extreme-flood hypotheses (i.e., process-based responses), which articulate the connection between the processes initially mimicked, later promoted, and hopefully eventually taken over naturally by the system.
+- identifies low-flow, typical-flood, and extreme-flood hypotheses (process-based responses) to articulate the connection between processes initially mimicked, later promoted, and eventually sustained naturally by the system.

-- Design of low-tech restoration projects focuses on the complex-scale rather than the individual structure to maintain focus on the scope of riverscape degradation due to structural starvation.
+- Design of low-tech restoration projects focuses on the complex-scale rather than individual structures to better address riverscape structural starvation.

 Recommended Citation